Sanny Dahlbeck

 Sanny Dahlbeck is a Swedish welterweight kickboxer fighting out of Odenplan Fightgym, Stockholm, Sweden.
 Being a southpaw fighter, he is particularly known for his powerful left punch and his overall finishing abilities.

 Career

 Dahlbeck has been trained by the head coach of Slagskeppet Peter Lööf since the age of 15.
 Dahlbeck Was under contract with Glory World Series and he also most recently participated in their 16-man elimination tournament, making it all the way to the semi-finals where he eventually was knocked out from a body shot in the third round by fellow up-and-comer Robin van Roosmalen.
 At 21, Dahlbeck was the youngest contestant in the highly regarded tournament.
 He was to fight Andy Ristie at Glory 10: Los Angeles - Middleweight World Championship Tournament in Ontario, California on September 28, 2013.
 However, he withdrew for undisclosed reasons and was replaced by Niclas Larsen.
-In March 2014 Sanny Dahlbeck announced the opening of Odenplan Fightgym and which he started together with André Bånghäll, Markus Österblom, Lars Ahlstedt and Hans Edström.
+In March 2014, Dahlbeck announced the opening of Odenplan Fightgym and which he started together with André Bånghäll, Markus Österblom, Lars Ahlstedt and Hans Edström.